Professional Development for Teaching-Track Faculty

 Organized by Computing Research Association, Education Committee, with support from NSF

-Computer Science departments have experienced significant course enrollment increases and many Ph.D. granting departments have introduced or increased the number of academic teaching faculty positions that have academic rank.
-The one-day event will focus on the professional development of teaching track faculty (professor of practice, instructor, clinical faculty, lecturer, etc.) in Ph.D. granting departments.
-It fills a crucial need as many departments have limited experience on how to mentor, evaluate, and promote this new type of faculty.
+Enrollment in CS courses and programs continues to be high.
+To meet this increased demand, many Ph.D. granting departments have added or are actively recruiting teaching faculty (typically with academic rank) to their faculty.
+The half-day virtual event will focus on the professional development of teaching-track faculty (professor of practice, instructor, clinical faculty, lecturer, etc.) in Ph.D. granting departments.
+The event fills a crucial need as many departments have limited experience on how to mentor, evaluate, and promote this new type of faculty.
 The sessions will focus on how teaching faculty can strategize their involvement in departmental as well as research activities, different forms of scholarship and leadership activities to pursue, and best practices for success, promotion, and advancement.
 Academic leaders involved in supervising and evaluating teaching track faculty will provide their perspective and insights.

 Chair: Christine Alvarado, UC San Diego

 - Issues for experienced/teaching faculty: This final session will provide repeat attendees and more experienced teaching faculty with a chance to network with each other.

 - Issues identified by participants: During the event, participants will identify issues they would like to discuss in more detail.
 Breakout groups will be organized by the most popular topics.

 - 4:40-5:00 PM EST: Wrap up and next steps